How a Swift property wrapper can refer to its enclosing type, and examples of how that capability could be used.

 Vincent Pradeilles joins John to discuss various ways to use Swift language features like key paths and closures, how they relate to patterns typically used within functional programming, and when and how to adopt such patterns.

 A roundup of some of the key ways in which Swift 5.3 enhances the overall experience of building views using SwiftUI.

 An overview of the tools and directives that enable us to influence how our Swift code gets compiled, and what sort of situations that each of those tools might be particularly useful in.

-This week’s article is about Swift’s function builders feature, and how it can give us some really valuable insights into how SwiftUI’s DSL operates under the hood.
+A closer look at Swift’s result builders feature, and how it can give us some really valuable insights into how SwiftUI’s DSL operates under the hood.

 A look at a few somewhat lesser-known ways in which enums can be used to solve various problems in Swift-based apps and libraries.